janvda/home/doorbell.md

 The idea is to extend our classic doorbell in order to hear also the doorbell at the 2nd floor.

+## Another idea

+Having the Voice AIY kit listening and recognizing the bell sound.

 ## Forum topic
 * https://community.openenergymonitor.org/t/connecting-my-doorbell-to-the-internet/14663